That-Dev-Girl-Sites/jhalabi.com/_posts/2018-07-05-pre-postpartum-thoughts.md

 I mean... she has a face!
 A real human face!

-But seriously, this photo made her more real to me than anything - including all the kicking.
+But seriously, this photo made her more real to me than anything, including all the kicking.
 I can't wait to meet her in real 3D.